Joseph Cammarata

 - Obtained unanimous decision from the United States Supreme Court in the matter of Clinton v.
 Jones , 1997

-- Co-counsel on lawsuit, seeking class action status, on behalf of women who were secretly videotaped while participating in a spiritual cleansing ritual, which required them to be naked.
-The ritual was performed at various times, including before a woman could convert to Judaism.
-The lawsuit is pending in the local court in the District of Columbia against the synagogue which employed the raabbi who did the videotaping, the mikvah where the ritual was performed, and the Rabbinical Counsel which oversaw the conversion process., 2014
+- Successfully represented women, in a class action lawsuit, who were secretly videotaped while participating in a spiritual bathing ritual as part of a conversion to Judaism.
+The lawsuit was filed in the Superior Court of the District of Columbia against the synagogue which employed the rabbi who did the videotaping, the mikvah where the ritual was performed, and the Rabbinical Counsel which oversaw the conversion process.
+The Court approved the settlement of the case and the distribution of the settlement proceeds to the class members., 2014

-- Filed lawsuit, pending in federal court in Massachusetts, against Bill Cosby for defamation on behalf of three women who claim they were sexually abused and/or assaulted by Mr. Cosby.
-The lawsuit alleges that Mr. Cosby branded each one of the women a "liar" when they made public their allegations against him., 2014
+- Filed lawsuit in federal court in Massachusetts against Bill Cosby for defamation on behalf of seven women who claimed they were sexually abused and/or assaulted by Mr. Cosby.
+The case settled to the satisfaction of each woman., 2014

 - Certified Public Accountant